aiverify-foundation/moonshot/docs/tutorial/web-ui/create_endpoint.md

 Let's dive in and start connecting your models.

-Click on the "model endpoint" icon in the sidebar panel.
+Click on the "model endpoints" icon in the sidebar panel.

 ![select model endpoints](./res/create_endpoint_1.png)